Trump wants California to let automaker Tesla reopen assembly plant

-U.S. President Donald Trump on Tuesday urged California to allow Tesla Inc to reopen its electric vehicle assembly plan.
+U.S. President Donald Trump on Tuesday urged that Tesla Inc be allowed to reopen its electric vehicle assembly plant in California, joining the carmaker's CEO Elon Musk's bid to defy county officials that have ordered it to remain closed.
 "California should let Tesla & @elonmusk open the plant, NOW.
 It can be done Fast & Safely!"
 Trump wrote on Twitter.
-On Monday, Tesla Chief Executive Elon Musk said production was resuming at the automaker’s sole U.S. vehicle factory, defying an order to stay closed and saying if anyone had to be arrested it should be him.
+On Monday, Tesla Chief Executive Elon Musk said production was resuming at the automaker's sole U.S. vehicle factory, defying an order to stay closed and saying if anyone had to be arrested it should be him.

-Tesla did not immediately comment on Trump's tweet.
+Tesla shares were up 3% to $835.27 in early trading.
+The company, which on Saturday sued Alameda County over its decision that the plant should stay closed, did not immediately comment on Trump's tweet.
 Trump is eager for the U.S. economy to reopen and for Americans to return to work.

 States and cities around the United States are experimenting with ways to safely reopen their economies after the coronavirus outbreak shuttered businesses and forced tens of millions of Americans out of work.
 Around the country, major automakers are beginning to reopen plants with Detroit's Big Three automakers set to reopen most U.S. plants next week.
 Musk over the weekend threatened to leave California for Texas or Nevada over his factory's closure.
 His move has highlighted the competition for jobs and ignited a rush to woo the billionaire executive by states that have reopened their economies more quickly in response to encouragement from Trump.

-California Governor Gavin Newsom on Monday said he spoke to Musk several days ago and that the Tesla founder’s concerns helped prompt the state to begin its phased reopening of manufacturing last week.
-Tesla, which also has a vehicle plant in Shanghai and is building another in Berlin, on Saturday sued the county, alleging it had violated California's constitution by defying Newsom's orders allowing manufacturers to reopen.
+Tesla also has a vehicle plant in Shanghai and is building another in Berlin.
+Its lawsuit on Saturday alleged that Alameda County, where the plant is located, had violated California's constitution by defying Newsom's orders allowing manufacturers to reopen.
+Newsom's office did not immediately comment Tuesday.

 In the past, Musk has discussed opening a second U.S. factory outside California.
 In a tweet in February, he solicited comments on potentially opening a factory in Texas.